dorjeduck/llm.mojo/README.md

 ## Test

-To perform the tests on the ported Mojo code, execute the following command:
+To perform tests on the ported Mojo code, execute the following command:

 ```bash
 mojo test_gpt2.mojo